NB-IoT NIDD via SCEF

 - TDA (MT Data Answer), from MME to SCEF.

-APIs for NIDD are not yet defined.
+APIs for NIDD are specified by 3GPP in Release 15.
 The APIs may be optionally secured by SCEF and the AS with a secure server.

 The AS and UE information are registered with the SCEF using two different call flows: the AS needs to register with the SCEF, and the UE needs to register with the SCEF.